Patrick Angel is committed to upholding what is right and seeking justice for those

 cannot be contested.

-Oregon State Bar who serves on the Executive Committee of the Products Liability Section,
+Oregon State Bar and formerly served on the Executive Committee of the Products Liability

-Attorney Angel remains committed to protecting the innocent by alerting
+Section, Attorney Angel remains committed to protecting the innocent by

 dangerous or recalled products.
 He is also a member of the American Bar Association, the Multnomah County